MatheusGrendene/vegenereCypher_6thSemester/README.md

 ### Encrypt

 To encrypt you should have a text file with the message for encryption.<br>
-For this we'll use "to-decipher-file-name.txt" as a file example and "key" as key
+For this we'll use "to-decipher-file-name.txt" as a file example and "key" as password

 * Enter `node vegenere.js to-cipher-file-name.txt key cipher` on the terminal

 ### Decrypt

 To decrypt you should have a text file with the message for decryption.<br>
-For this we'll use "to-decipher-file-name.txt" as a file example and "key" as key
+For this we'll use "to-decipher-file-name.txt" as a file example and "key" as password
-* Enter `node vegenere.js to-decipher-file-name.txt key decipher` on the terminal
+* Enter `node vegenere.js to-decipher-file-name.txt key decipher` on the terminal Be sure to input the exact

 ### Output